rochiyat/postgres-mock-seeder/README.md

-# Postgres Faker Seeder
+# Postgres Mock Seeder

-Insert Data from faker & static mock data to DB PostgreSQL
+Postgres Mock Seeder is a project designed to populate a PostgreSQL database with mock data using various popular JavaScript libraries, such as faker.js, static-mock-data, casual, and canche.
+This project is useful for testing, development, and schema validation without manually inserting data to database postgreSQL.

 ## Choose Library for Seeding Folder